South Korea says it will no longer accept unreasonable behaviour by North Korea

 READ: North Korea rejects South's offer of envoys, vows to send back troops to border

-Blue House spokesman Yoon Do-han said criticism of Moon by North Korean leader Kim Jong Un's sister, Kim Yo Jong, was a "very rude and senseless act" that fundamentally damaged the trust built by the two leaders.
+Blue House spokesman Yoon Do-han said criticism of Moon by North Korean leader Kim Jong Un's sister, Kim Yo Jong, was rude and senseless and fundamentally damaged the trust built by the two leaders.

 Moon had offered to send his national security adviser and spy chief to the North as special envoys on Monday, a move North Korean state news agency KCNA said was rejected by Kim Jong Un's sister Kim Yo Jong as a "tactless and sinister proposal".